Robertsonstuff/BasicFormPS/README.md

 # BasicFormPS
-Simple GUI in Powershell to register simple inputs and display outputs in a basic format
+Simple GUI in Powershell to register inputs and display outputs in a basic format.
+You'll find a few different updates that have evolved to become more user friendly.
+The latest version has copy to clipboard functionality and some 'if statements' to make sure that the user is filing out the form correctly.
+Try it for yourself and play around with information you would need for your project.
+I'm really enjoying how much functionality you can add without having to download any other plug-ins, modules or supporting programs.
+Enjoy